stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 - `"oauth2"`, in which case the UI will always show a button
 - `"basic"`, in which case the UI will always show a form; `username` and `password` parameters are required

+If you give your device a global name, worth noting are the natural language annotations that you need to provide for each trigger, action or query:

+- `canonical`: the canonical form of the channel name, used by the semantic parser;
+  it's a good idea to omit stop words for this, and to use a longer expression such as `set target temperature`; you should assume that the full canonical form of the channel is `<canonical> on <global-name>`, eg "send message on foo"
+- `confirmation`: a string used to construct the final confirmation question before a rule is created or an action is invoked; use the imperative form, and refer to required arguments with `$argname`.
+For triggers, the full formula of the confirmation is "Ok so you want me to notify if `<trigger confirmation>`".
+For queries, you should use the command form, eg "get something" or "list something".
+- `required`, `question`: these annotations are for each argument, and are related to slot filling; if your argument is required, the user will be asked `question` to fill the slot.
+Arguments for actions are always required, so the `required` property is ignored.
+- `examples`: a list of examples using your channel; this provides both documentation for the user (they will be provided by `list devices` and `help <global-name>`) and training data for the system; so you should strive to provide as many examples and as many paraphrases as possible.

+If you don't give your device a global name, the natural language annotations are ignored, and you will inherit those of the generic type.

 ## Publishing on ThingPedia